Design (DES)

 DES 3600.
 3-D Visualization.
 3 Hours.

 Introduces three-dimensional modeling and rendering techniques on the computer, including various modeling processes, defining and applying textures, assembling scenes, and rendering images, which are applicable to realistic package and product designs, motion picture effects, video game assets, as well as graphics for desktop or Internet publishing projects. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Demonstrate fluency in the visual vocabulary and technical skills relevant to 3D (three-dimensional) design.
 2. Demonstrate the ability to analyze, interpret, and translate ideas into proper 3D output.
 3. Compose, manipulate, and critique 3D objects and renderings using multiple software solutions.
 4. Create, construct, prototype, and produce original useful 3D objects utilizing 3D printers and laser cutters.
 5. Produce a portfolio of work that meets employer and marketplace expectations.
 Course fee required.
-Prerequisites: ART 1130 (Grade C or higher); AND DES 1100 (Grade C or higher); AND DES 1300 (Grade C or higher).
+Prerequisites: DES 1600 (Grade C or higher); AND DES 1100 (Grade C or higher); AND DES 1300 (Grade C or higher).
 SP.

 DES 3610.
 Portfolio Development I. 1 Hour.

 This course helps students in their Junior year begin the process of compiling a professional portfolio.
 Students will be instructed on the following components of a professional portfolio including; identifying appropriate work for a professional portfolio, the self editing process of possible submissions for a professional portfolio and creating appropriate focus for their portfolios.
 Students will work with faculty and receive feedback on possible portfolio submissions and begin complying their work. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Identify and describe the traits of professional portfolio.
 2. Analyze and assemble personal design work for portfolio creation.
 3. Compare and contrast different types of portfolio presentations.
 4. Make a professional portfolio of current work.
 5. Articulate best practices for design professionals including contracting, pricing and copyright.
 Prerequisites: DES 2300 (Grade C or Higher); AND DES 2710 (Grade C or Higher); AND advanced standing.
-SP.
+FA.

 DES 3710.
 Typography II.
 3 Hours.